bohoro/ZeroPlayM4/README.md

     ```
     This command creates a new Conda environment named `zeroplaym4` and installs PyTorch, Gymnasium (with Atari support), Pygame, and other required packages.

 3.  **You're ready to go!** You can now run the scripts within the activated `zeroplaym4` environment.
-For example, to play Space Invaders interactively:
+For example, to see a pretrained lunar lander agent:
     ```bash
-    python games/atari/play_space_invaders.py
+    python scripts/test_lunar_lander_agent.py --model_path results/lunar_lander_final.pth --episodes 10
     ```